Quota Mechanisms: Finite-Sample Optimality and Robustness: Model

 To illustrate this definition, consider the following simple example with two players.
 Let $\Th_1 = \Th_2 = \{A, B, C\}$.
 There are $K = 3$ problem copies.
 Fix a social choice function $x \colon \{A,B,C\}^2 \to \D( \XX)$.
 The principal uses the $(x,q)$-quota mechanism with $q_1 = q_2 = (1/3,1/3,1/3) \in \D(\{A,B,C\})$.
 Suppose that agent $1$'s realized type vector is $(A,B,C)$ and agent $2$'s realized type vector is $(A,A,B)$.
 Suppose that the agents report, respectively,

 Note that each agent's report vector satisfies his quota.
 Informally, we say that agent $1$ reports type $A$ (respectively $B$, $C$) on problem $1$ (respectively $2$, $3$).
 So agent $1$ is truthful on each problem, and agent $2$ is truthful on problem $1$.
-Note, however, that a quota mechanism is not a direct mechanism because $M_i \neq \Th_i^K$.\footnote{Of course, any equilibrium of a quota mechanism could be implemented as a truthful equilibrium of an associated direct mechanism.} Given these reports, the principal selects $x(A,A)$ on problem $1$; on problem $2$, she selects $x(B,B)$ with probability $1/2$ and $x(B,C)$ with probability $1/2$; on problem $3$, she selects $x(C,B)$ with probability $1/2$ and $x(C,C)$ with probability $1/2$.
+Note, however, that a quota mechanism is not a direct mechanism because $M_i \neq \Th_i^K$.\footnote{By the revelation principle, any equilibrium of a quota mechanism could be implemented as a truthful equilibrium of an associated direct mechanism.
+We find it clearer to work with quota mechanisms.} Given these reports, the principal selects $x(A,A)$ on problem $1$; on problem $2$, she selects $x(B,B)$ with probability $1/2$ and $x(B,C)$ with probability $1/2$; on problem $3$, she selects $x(C,B)$ with probability $1/2$ and $x(C,C)$ with probability $1/2$.
 A more substantive example (with a single agent) is given in \cref{sec:simple_example}.

 \begin{rem}[Implementation via decision restrictions] If there is a single agent ($n=1$) and the social choice function $x$ is deterministic, then the $(x,q)$-quota mechanism can be implemented by letting the agent choose directly from the following menu of decision vectors: